Parking at Sacramento State

 As an alternative to purchasing a motorcycle-only parking permit, people who drive a car/truck and ride motorcycles may purchase a repositionable parking permit.
 The repositionable permit may be displayed in a vehicle or on a motorcycle.
 This repositionable permit allows a motorcycle to be parked legally in a motorcycle OR regular vehicle parking space.
 It is the parking permit holder's responsibility to ensure the security of the parking permit.
 A clear, plastic parking permit case can be purchased, at the UTAPS office, for displaying the repositionable parking permit on a motorcycle.

 Residence Hall parking permits are issued to persons who live in the Residence Hall complex.
-Residence Hall parking permits are valid in the Residence Hall lot, Lot 2 student section, Lot 10, Lot 14 and Parking Structure 4.
+Lot 2 residence hall permits are not valid in Parking Structure 2, 4th floor, residence parking.
+Parking Structure 2 residence hall permits are not valid in Lot 2 residence parking.
+All residence hall parking permits are additionally valid in Lot 10, Lot 14 and Parking Structure 4.
 See our Off-Peak Parking periods below for times when Residence Hall parking permits are valid outside of the parking areas mentioned above.

 Carpooling at Sacramento State is encouraged.
 Carpoolers may share the price of a parking permit and may park in preferential designated carpool areas.
 Faculty/staff and student parking permits may be exchanged at no cost for carpool parking permits or purchased directly at the UTAPS office.
 A carpool consists of two or more people per vehicle, who must arrive in a carpool space together.
 Carpool spaces are located on the first floors of Parking Structures I and III.
-Carpool spaces are enforced as such until 11:00 am.
-After 11:00 am, carpool spaces are enforced as student spaces.
+Carpool spaces are enforced as such until 11:00am.
+After 11:00am, carpool spaces in Parking Structures I & III are enforced as student spaces and carpool spaces in Lot 1 are enforced as faculty/staff spaces.
+This same practice applies to Off-Peak Parking periods (see below).

 Faculty members in a non-working capacity, who come to the campus during the Summer, may request a courtesy non-teaching faculty/staff parking permit.
 This permit is intended to accommodate the occasional visit to the campus to facilitate academic endeavors.
 Faculty members who are in a working capacity during the summer are required to purchase a parking permit for that period of time.
 Click on the link below to fill out the required form and submit it to the UTAPS office.

 During off-peak parking periods, most student and faculty/staff parking spaces are open to all Sac State parking permits.
-NOTE: A Faculty/Staff parking permit is required at all times in the Faculty/Staff section in Parking Structure I and Faculty/Staff spaces located around the Residence Hall complex.
-A Residence Hall parking permit is required at all times in Residence Hall spaces in Lot 2.
+NOTE: A Faculty/Staff parking permit is required at all times in the Faculty/Staff section in Parking Structure 1 and Faculty/Staff spaces located around the Residence Hall complex.
+A Residence Hall parking permit is required at all times in Residence Hall spaces in Lot 2 and the 4th floor (top floor) of Parking Structure 2.
 Any specially marked parking space, such as, (but not limited to), BZ, CV, Speech & Hearing, Employee of the Month, Administrative, requires a special permit at all times.
+During off-peak parking periods, carpool spaces in Parking Structures 1 & 3 are enforced as student spaces and carpool spaces in Lot 1 are enforced as faculty/staff spaces.

-An off-peak parking period is defined as: Monday-Friday after 4:30pm during the Fall and Spring semesters, Saturday, Sunday, campus closure holidays, Summer, Winter intersession, Spring Recess and Finals week.
+An off-peak parking period is defined as: Monday-Friday 4:30pm - 4:30am during the Fall and Spring semesters, Saturday, Sunday, campus closure holidays, Summer, Winter intersession, Spring Recess and Finals week.

 At Sacramento State, each parked vehicle must have a valid parking permit.
 To park in disabled parking spaces on campus, a valid Sacramento State parking permit and disabled person placard or license plate must be displayed.
-Disabled persons may park in timed spaces without time restrictions when they display a valid Sacramento State parking permit and disabled person placard or license plate.
 Loading zones are intended for active loading and unloading and are not considered to be parking spaces.
 Disabled placards and license plates are not valid in loading zones.

 For open top or unsecured vehicles, a repositionable parking permit may be exchanged at the UTAPS office for a parking permit that will be adhered to the outside, lower corner of the driver's side of the windshield.
 Place the parking permit on the outside of your window in the lower corner within 5 inches of the bottom of the window (CVC 26708-3).
 Place the parking permit just above the VIN (Vehicle Identification Number) so that parking enforcement can clearly see your VIN.

-Short-term parking without a valid Sacramento State parking permit is available in timed parking spaces throughout campus.
-The spaces are for parking only for the period of time posted, i.e., 5, 10, 15, 30, and 45 minutes.
+Short-term parking without a valid Sacramento State parking permit is available throughout campus.
 Timed parking spaces may be used by the same vehicle only once in each parking lot in a 24-hour period.

 Short-term parking with a valid Sacramento State parking permit required is also available throughout campus.
 Please read timed parking signs carefully.